 Figure 6 Baseline procedure for 3GPP Service URL Handling

 After service provisioning, the application provider creates a service URL that is shared with the UE-resident application.
-Once the application selects the service, the Media Session Handler is launched automatically, and possibly communicates with corresponding network Application Function (AF) for additional service parameters.
-Based on this service information, the corresponding media stream handler, e.g. a DASH or HLS player is launched, and Inter-Process Communication (IPC) is established between the Media Stream Handler and the Media Session Handler to exchange relevant session parameters.
+Once the application selects the service, the Media Session Handler is launched automatically, and possibly communicates with a corresponding Application Function (AF) in the network to obtain additional service parameters.
+Based on this Service Access Information, the corresponding Media Stream Handler, e.g. a DASH or HLS player, is launched and Inter-Process Communication (IPC) is established between the Media Stream Handler and the Media Session Handler to exchange relevant session parameters.

 According to 3GPP TS 26.510 [8], 3GPP Service URLs used to initiate media delivery sessions take the following form: